chris-backes/code-quiz/README.md

 The Local Storage function can have a variable reduced out in some fashion, but in the course of testing, attempts at doing so produced varied and incorrect results.

 The concision of the styleScorePage function intimates at least the former improvement that could be made.

-Early on, I had envisioned the scoring to be ordered from greatest to least, but I cannot, so far as I know, order objects by one of their respective property values.